mandarini/test-iceberg-js/README.md

 # test-iceberg-js

-A test project for the [`iceberg-js`](https://github.com/supabase/iceberg-js) library, demonstrating how to interact with an Apache Iceberg REST Catalog running locally via Docker.
+A test project for the [`iceberg-js`](https://github.com/supabase/iceberg-js) library, demonstrating how to interact with an Apache Iceberg REST Catalog both locally via Docker and remotely via Supabase.

 ## Overview

-This project provides a simple test suite that validates `iceberg-js` functionality against a local Iceberg REST Catalog.
+This project provides test scripts that validate `iceberg-js` functionality against both local and remote Iceberg REST Catalogs.
 It demonstrates common operations such as:

 - Creating and listing namespaces
 - Creating tables with schemas